-The Supreme Court of Mississippi's Rules Committee on Civil Practice and Procedure seeks comments from the bench, the bar, and the public on a proposed amendment to Rule 28 of the Mississippi Rules of Appellate Procedure.
-The proposal is attached.
+On October 30, 2015, the Supreme Court of Mississippi's Rules Committee on Civil Practice and Procedure sought comments from the bench, the bar, and the public on a proposed amendment to Rule 28 of the Mississippi Rules of Appellate Procedure.
+Based on the comments received, the Committee modified some language and now submits the attached revised proposal for comment.

 Comments must be filed with the Clerk of Appellate Courts at Post Office Box 249, Jackson, Mississippi 39205.
-The filing deadline is November 30, 2015.
+The filing deadline is February 15, 2016.